vidarn/mgrl/README.md

 >"Welcome to the deep and deadly dungeons of Svogthos.
 You are an aspiring planeswalker in search of the Orb of Knowledge, known to lie deep under ground."

 MGRL is a roguelike game written for the 7day Roguelike Challenge 2013.
-The objective of the game is to get to dungeon level 15 and obtaining the Orb of knowledge.
+The objective of the game is to get to dungeon level 15 and obtaining the Orb of Knowledge.

 *The most up-to-date versions of the game and this document can be found at https://github.com/vidarn/mgrl*